 Markets are dynamic and when many participants try to exploit the same edge they respond accordingly.
 In the 1980s and 1990s, trend-followers, i.e., traders who are exploiting the trend anomaly in prices, were able to profit from many markets.
 This is a fact given the actual past performance of Commodity Trading Advisors (CTAs.)
 However, in the last 13 years CTAs have had a rough ride although there have been significant trends in commodity, fixed-income and financial futures.
 One reason for the performance deterioration of trend-following is liquidity constraints and competition.
 The markets cannot deliver profits to all participants and as a result volatility adjusts to reduce returns.
 Other factors include a large number of publications documenting the trend anomaly and proliferation of technical tools.

 Below is a chart of performance of top 20 CTAs, most of which are systematic trend-followers.

 In the last 13 years CAGR is 2.42%.
 The S&P 500 total return CAGR in the same period is about 8%.
 This low performance of CTAs is disappointment.

-But why do so many people are confused and equate trends to trend-following?
+But why are so many people confused and equate trends to trend-following?
 There are several reasons for that but it is mainly due to a combination of cognitive biases.
 Let us consider an example: the uptrend in S&P 500 from the bottom of the financial crisis on March 6, 2009 to the end of 2012, as shown in the chart below.